27 August – 2 September 2018

-Mozambique is a state located in southeast Africa; it has 26 million inhabitants.
+Mozambique is a state located in southeast Africa; it has 29,5 million inhabitants.
 Its location grants the 800 000 Square kilometre country a position of gateway into the Southern African Development Community (SADC).
 Mozambique gained independence from Portugal in 1975 and is on its way towards industrialization.
-A recent study of the International Monetary Fund ranked Mozambique among the 15 fastest growing economies in the world.

-Mozambique’s economic growth rate has consistently ranged from 7 to 10% since the end of the 2000’s.
-It stems from the rising global demand for energy and the discoveries of considerable oil and gas reserves in the country.
-But as the economy adjusts to lower world commodity prices Mozambique’s growth rate slowed down to 6,2% in 2015 – it is expected to recover gradually by 2017.
+Mozambique’s economic growth rate reached on average 7,3 % in the years between 2005 and 2015 but has considerably slowed down since.
+The high growth rates stem from the rising global demand for energy and the discoveries of considerable oil and gas reserves in the country.
+But as the economy adjusts to lower world commodity prices Mozambique’s growth rate decreased to 3,8 % in 2016 – and will likely remain at this level in 2018 and 2019.

-After facing liquidity risks during the beginning of 2016 Mozambique’s investors are holding their breath.
-Not helping this recent insecurity is also the tensions between the ruling party Frelimo and Renamo – the main opposite party.
-Still Mozambique ranks among the top 5 nations in Sub-Saharan Africa in the Ease of Doing Business Index (behind Rwanda, South Africa, Zambia and Botswana).
+After facing liquidity risks during the beginning of 2016 Mozambique’s investors held their breath.
+Not helping this insecurity is also the tensions between the ruling party Frelimo and Renamo – the main opposition party.
+A proposed peace deal due to be signed this year was supposed to remedy this situation but risks stalling after the death of opposition leader Afonso Dhlakama.